How to run a successful university giving day

-So, you’re thinking about running a Giving Day and wondering if it’s worth the extra effort, especially as you’re already investing significantly in fundraising projects all year round.
-This article guides you through tips and tricks for running an effective—and measurable—Giving Day.
+Whether you’re thinking about running a giving day for the first time and wondering if it’s worth the effort or you’re a seasoned pro looking to improve your next campaign, this article guides you through tips and tricks for running an effective—and measurable—giving day.

 1. Start early